codemancers/invoker/index.md

 # Restart process given by command label using specific signal for killing
 ~> invoker reload dj -s 9

+# tail logs of specified process.
+This is specially useful if you started
+# invoker daemonized or you want to watch logs of just one process discarding
+# others.
+~> invoker tail dj

 {% endhighlight %}

 You can also enable OSX notifications for crashed processes by installing terminal-notifier gem.
 It is not a